bhall66/IMSAI-8080/Altair-Basic/README.md

-basic.hex is a rom image file for running Altair Basic on the emulated IMSAI 8080 by TheHighNibble.
+basic.hex is a rom image file for running Altair Basic on an emulated IMSAI 8080 by TheHighNibble.